NIsaltharaka/Employee-management-system-Laravel10x/README.md

 6. **Print Option:**
    - The system includes a print option, enabling users to generate printable reports or documents.
 This feature is valuable for creating hard copies of important data, reports, or summaries, supporting documentation and record-keeping needs.

-Overall, the Employee Management System in Laravel 10x provides a comprehensive solution for businesses or organizations to manage their workforce efficiently.
+the Employee Management System in Laravel 10x provides a comprehensive solution for businesses or organizations to manage their workforce efficiently.
 Leveraging the capabilities of the Laravel framework ensures a robust and scalable application, while the diverse set of features contributes to a more streamlined and organized employee management process.